cmenon12/gravatar-to-google-contacts/README.md

-# gravatar-to-contacts
+# Gravatar to Google Contacts
-Used to copy Gravatar profile pictures and information to your contacts.
+Used to copy Gravatar profile pictures to your Google Contacts.